Hiking the Keālia Trail on Oʻahu’s North Shore

 Mokulēʻia-Kuaokalā Access Road

-At the split in the photo below, go right to reach the Kuaokalā Trailhead, located shortly ahead.
+At the split in the photo below, go right to continue toward the Kuaokalā Trailhead, located shortly ahead.

-Go Right for Kuaokalā / Go Left for Mokulēʻia-Kuaokalā Access Road
+Go Right for Kuaokalā Trail / Go Left for Mokulēʻia-Kuaokalā Access Road

 East Kuaokalā Trailhead

-To learn more about what to expect on the Kuaokalā Trail, I recommend checking out my separate post below.
+To learn more about hiking the Kuaokalā Trail from this east trailhead, I highly recommend checking out my separate article linked below.

 Kuaokalā Trailhead